SunilSherkhane/dolphin-universal-mount-FBSD/README.md

-## Dolphin service menu: Universal mounter / unmounter
+## Dolphin service menu: Universal mounter / unmounter for KDE-Plasma on FreeBSD

 - Mount UDF, MDF and CD9660 formatfile using "Mount file" for FreeBSD by using mdconfig.
   - After mounting it opens created mount point in your file manager.